-4. The streets and nonmotorized facilities, as proposed, are adequate to accommodate anticipated traffic; and
+4. The streets and nonmotorized facilities, as proposed, are adequate to accommodate anticipated traffic; and a.
+The site plan and design conforms to regulations concerning drainage in

 Response: The project will comply with all required ROW improvements including construction of a new non-motorized pedestrian path along the unopened ROW.